sesamemucho/bingen/docs/usage.rst

 Elements that have modifier functions must have a length that matches a C integer type: char, short, long, long long.

-Groups must have a length that matches a C integer type.
+#No: Groups must have a length that matches a C integer type.

+An element (or group) may be converted to big-endian (via to_bigendian), but the element's size must be that of a C integer type.
+It is not required that the element also be aligned on an integer type boundary (that is, a 16-bit quantity can be converted to big-endian even though it is on an odd byte boundary).

+Maybe: Switch between big and little endian modes?

 Unless otherwise mentioned, the modifier functions that come with bingen operate on bytes.